William Ka Ming Lau

 William Ka Ming Lau (born 22 March 1950) is a senior scientist at the Earth System Science Interdisciplinary Center, a research center at the University of Maryland and an adjunct professor of the Department of Atmospheric and Oceanic Sciences at the University of Maryland.
 A physicist by training, his research spans over 4 decades covering a wide range of topics in climate dynamics, tropical meteorology, ocean-atmosphere coupling, aerosol-water cycle interactions, and climate variability and change.
 Lau conducted pioneering research on atmospheric teleconnection, and the global monsoon climate system.
 He discovered the aerosol-monsoon regional feedback mechanism, i.e., the Elevated Heat Pump (EHP) effect that strongly modulate climate change in Asian monsoon regions.
-He was the senior author of a popular research reference book, “Intraseasonal Variability in the Atmosphere-Ocean Climate System”.
-As of November 2020, he has coauthored 297 refereed papers, with total citation = 33,932, h-index=101.
+He was the senior author of a popular research reference book, "Intraseasonal Variability in the Atmosphere-Ocean Climate System".

 Education

-Lau was born in Macau, Special Administrative Region (SAR) China.
+Lau was born in Macau.
 He received his early education at a grade school run by the Jesuit China missions.
-In 1960, his family emigrated to Hong Kong, SAR, China, where he completed his high school education in New Method College.
-He received his BSc (Mathematics and Physics) in 1972; BSc Special (Applied Mathematics) in 1973 from The University of Hong Kong; PhD in Atmospheric Sciences in 1977, from the University of Washington in Seattle, Washington.
+In 1960, his family emigrated to Hong Kong, where he completed his high school education in New Method College.
+He received his BSc (Mathematics and Physics) in 1972; BSc Special (Applied Mathematics) in 1973 from the University of Hong Kong; PhD in Atmospheric Sciences in 1977, from the University of Washington in Seattle, Washington.